Triang-jyed-driung/Adaptive-BVP/README.md

 Note: All following plots plot the difference of the computed solution and the real sulution.

+In all these experiments, we set `K = 16`, namely 16 chebyshev nodes.

 1. Bessel J function example, from the article:
 ```math
 u''+\frac{u'}{x} + \frac{x^2-100^2}{x^2} u = 0 \text{ on } [0,600], \quad u(0)=0, \ \ u(600)=1